k4yt3x/video2x/README.md

 For example, if you downloaded the sample input video to `C:\Users\[YourUsername]\Downloads`, then the full path of your input video will be `C:\Users\[YourUsername]\Downloads\sample_input.mp4`, vice versa.
 The output path is also relative.
 If you want to export the output video to the current directory, just specify the output video name such as `output.mp4`.
 However, if you want to put the output video in a different directory, you should use relative or absolute path, such as `C:\Users\[YourUsername]\Desktop\output.mp4`.

 If you're tired typing everything in, you can also drag the video file directly into the command line window, and Windows will fill in the full path of the video for you.

+If you would like to interrupt process of video enlarging use CTRL+C.

+Use \[TAB\] for command-line completion.
+This may be useful for avoiding incorrect paths or commands.

+If your command is too long and you would like go to new line and continue there just complete it with "\" symbol at the end (without double quotes), press \[ENTER\] and continue to type your command.

 ### Nvidia CUDA (waifu2x-caffe)